 Trust UNC Medical Center’s expert cardiothoracic and vascular surgery aortic specialists to accurately diagnose and treat aortic disease.
 The extensive care options available at UNC Medical Center assures you will receive personalized treatment for your condition.
 If needed, you also can get an open, hybrid or minimally invasive procedure.

 Aortic Conditions We Treat

-UNC Medical Center’s aortic specialists provide care for all types of aortic conditions, including:
+UNC Medical Center’s aortic specialists provide complete and comprehensive care for all types of aortic conditions, including: